ICanBoogie/HTTP/README.md

 ## Dispatching requests

-When a dispatcher is asked to handle a request, it invokes each of its dispatcher plugins in turn until one returns a [Response][] instance or throws an exception.
-If an exception is thrown during the dispatch, the dispatcher tries to _rescue_ it using either the dispatcher plugin's `rescue()` method or the event system.
-Around that, events are fired to allow third parties to alter the request and alter or replace the response.
+When the _request dispatcher_ is asked to handle a request, it invokes each of its _domain dispatchers_ in turn until one returns a [Response][] instance or throws an exception.
+If an exception is thrown during the dispatch, the _request dispatcher_ tries to _rescue_ it using either the _domain dispatcher's_ `rescue()` method or the event system.
+Around that, events are fired to allow event hooks to alter the request, or alter or replace the response.
 Finally, if the request could not be resolved into a response a [NotFound][] exception is thrown, otherwise the response is returned.

 ```php